jaejae-lee/KickOff-football-team-generator/README.md

 React/Redux, JSX, JavaScript, HTML, CSS/SASS, Git, Wireframing.

 ## Initial ideation and planning
-**MVP : Generate randomly picking a 5-a-side football team from a list of 10 names.
+**MVP : Generate randomly picking a 5-a-side football team from a list of 10 names.<br/>
 Advanced feature can be : user to pick n-a-side, user can pick a position(stricker, Defender, Mid-fielder, Goal-keeper..), divide teams by players' position**

 * **Programming perspective:**